andrewmoles2/rTrainIntroduction/Workshop4/rWorkshop4.md

 # What will this workshop cover?

-In this workshop, the aim is to cover strings and sting manipulation, introduce factors, and type conversion.
+In this workshop, the aim is to cover how to load and work with data frames, as well as an introduction to packages.
 We will be covering:

+*  Introduction to packages
 *  Loading in data
-*  Getting information on data frame
+*  Getting information on data frames
 *  Indexing data frames
 *  Adjusting row and column names